-Corporate governance as such is an important instrument for the ongoing improvement of management of the regulated real estate company and for the safeguarding of the shareholders’ interest.
+Corporate governance is an important instrument for the ongoing improvement of the regulated real estate company’s management and for safeguarding shareholders’ interests.

-The terms of the 2009 Belgian corporate governance code may only be deviated from when specific circumstances require it.
-If such an event occurs, the deviation is explained, in accordance with the ‘comply or explain’ principle.
+The terms of the Belgian Corporate Governance Code 2020 may only be deviated from when specific circumstances require it.
+In this case, the deviation is explained in accordance with the “apply or explain” principle.

-On 3 July 2016, EU Regulation No.596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse and repealing Directive 2003/6/EC of the European Parliament and of the Council Directives 2003/124/EC, 2003/125/EC and 2004/72/EC (hereinafter referred to as the “Market Abuse Regulation” or “MAR”) entered into force.
-Under the act of 27 June 2016, which includes the partial implementation of the Market Abuse Regulation, the act of 2 August 2002 on the monitoring of the financial sector and financial services was also amended.
-The FSMA publishes these notifications on its website.
+On 3 July 2016, Regulation EU No 596/2014 of the European Parliament and of the Council of 16 April 2014 on market abuse and repealing Directive 2003/6/EC of the European Parliament and of the Council and Commission Directives 2003/124/EC, 2003/125/EC and 2004/72/EC (hereinafter referred to as the “Market Abuse Regulation” or abbreviated as “MAR”) entered into force.
+Pursuant to the Law of 27 June 2016, which applies, among other things, to the partial implementation of the Market Abuse Regulation, the Law of 2 August 2002 on the supervision of the financial sector and financial services was also amended.
+The FSMA publishes the reports on its website.
 Intervest has drawn up a policy in this regard.

 Transactions must be reported using the online application created by the FSMA.

 Code of conduct

-Intervest has drawn up a code of conduct applicable to all employees, to include members of the management board, the supervisory board, the audit and risk committee, the appointment and remuneration committee and the investment committee..
+Intervest has drawn up a code of conduct that is applicable to all employees, as well as the members of the management board, the supervisory board, the audit and risk committee, the appointment and remuneration committee and the investment committee..

-The code of conduct also applies to temporary employees and persons working for Intervest on a contractual basis.
+The code of conduct also applies to temporary employees and persons working on a contract basis for Intervest.

 Intervest has introduced a procedure for reporting irregularities.
-This procedure protects employees and business partners who report intracompany abuses.
+This procedure protects employees and business partners who report misconduct within the company.

 Conflicts of interest

-As far as the prevention of conflicts of interest is concerned, the company is subject to statutory rules (Articles 7:115, 7:116 and 7:117 of the Belgian Companies and Associations Code and Articles 36 to 38 of the RREC Act) and to the rules set out in its articles of association and its Corporate Governance Charter.
+As far as the prevention of conflicts of interest is concerned, the company is subject to statutory rules (Articles 7:115, 7:116 and 7:117 of the Belgian Companies and Associations Code and Articles 36 to 38 of the RREC Act), as well as to the rules set out in its articles of association and its Corporate Governance Charter.